Lompico, California

-Lompico (from Loma and Pico, Spanish for "Hill" and "Peak") is a census-designated place (CDP) in Santa Cruz County, California.
+Lompico (from Loma and Pico, Spanish for "Hill" and "Peak") is a census-designated place (CDP) in Santa Cruz County, California, United States.
 Lompico sits at an elevation of 968 ft.
 Lompico shares the 95018 ZIP code with Felton.
 Lompico was founded in 1927.
 It is in area code 831.
 The 2020 United States census reported Lompico's population was 1,154.

 Geography

-Lompico is proximate to Scotts Valley, California, Ben Lomond, California, and Felton, California, at latitude 37.106 and longitude -122.053.
+Lompico is proximate to Scotts Valley, Ben Lomond and Felton at latitude 37.106 and longitude -122.053.

-According to the United States Census Bureau, the CDP covers an area of 3.4 square miles (8.7 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 3.4 square miles (8.7 km^{2}), all land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Lompico has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

-The 2020 United States census reported that Lompico had a population of 1,154.
-The population density was 341.6 PD/sqmi.
-The racial makeup of Lompico was 947 (82.1%) White, 5 (0.4%) African American, 7 (0.6%) Native American, 19 (1.6%) Asian, 3 (0.3%) Pacific Islander, 51 (4.4%) from other races, and 122 (10.6%) from two or more races.
-Hispanic or Latino of any race were 128 persons (11.1%).
+Lompico first appeared as a census-designated place in the 2010 United States census.